bekk/bekk-christmas/post/functional/types-and-kinds.md

 Type systems are cool.
 Or - some are cool, others can be a bit of a hassle, but they all strive to let your compiler check that your intentions (type annotations) match your implementation (actual code).
 So types are there to allow us to catch bugs even before our programs run.
 Pretty neat!
 The more advanced the type system, the more logic can be declared in types and the more bugs you can catch with the help of your trusty compiler.

-Now, type systems were not created equal, and there are limits to which guarantees your types can provide.
+Now, type systems were not created equal, and there are limitations to which guarantees your types can provide.
 Haskell is an example of a language with a very sophisticated type system, more or less derived from the mathematical field of category theory, closely related to formal logic.
 Unsurprisingly this allows for a bunch of fancy type magic that lets the compiler check a lot of complex logic on your programs if you just nudge it in the right direction.

 ### Concrete Types